Getting Started

 - Provider Setup — All available props and the

-useNavieohook - Sitemap Configuration — Define your app's routes and elements for the AI
+useNavieohook - Sitemap Configuration — Your app's route and element map

 - Themes — Customize the widget's look and feel